KunduzNbkva/Neobis_Android_Inventory_App/README.md

 ## Functionality

-The following **required** functionality is completed: user can store all items delete products or archive them, as well as add new ones
+The following **required** functionality is completed:
 * [x] User can store all products
 * [x] Delete products
 * [x] Update information about products